adrianovirgilio/scc5830_project/README.md

 # 3 Final Report and Code
 Title: Estimating the nutritional status of nitrogen <br />
-Student: Adriano Aparecido Virgílio - nº usp:9877082 <br />
+Student: Adriano Aparecido Virgílio - nº usp: 9877082 <br />

 Main objective:
 To develop software capable of estimating nitrogen concentration in Brachiaria decumbens cv.
 Basilisk from the analysis of diagnostic leaf images and thus define the N status of the crop and to evaluate the correlation between vegetation indices, based on RGB obtained from digital images, and the nitrogen concentration in diagnostic leaves of Brachiaria decumbens cv.
 Basilisk.